 Q: I have multiple AWS accounts.
 I would like log files for all the accounts to be delivered to a single S3 bucket.
 Can I do that?

 Yes.
-You can configure one S3 bucket as the destination for multiple accounts.
+You can configure one Amazon S3 bucket as the destination for multiple accounts.
 For detailed instructions, refer to aggregating log files to a single Amazon S3 bucket section of the AWS CloudTrail User Guide.

 Integration with CloudWatch Logs

 Q: What is CloudTrail integration with CloudWatch Logs?

 CloudTrail integration with CloudWatch Logs delivers management and data events captured by CloudTrail to a CloudWatch Logs log stream in the CloudWatch Logs log group you specify.